ckb-next/ckb-next/DAEMON.md

 By default, the controller runs at 30 FPS, meaning that attempts to animate the LEDs faster than that will be ignored.
 If you wish to change it, send the command `fps <n>`.
 The maximum frame rate is 60.

+For devices running in 512-color mode, color dithering can be enabled by sending the command `dither 1`.
+The command `dither 0` disables dithering.

 Indicators
 ----------